The Recent Rise in Dow Jones Futures Trading

 Futures trading also enables traders to place orders within the spread (at the Bid/Ask), this allows the trader to save the spread should their purchase get executed, a wonderful instrument utilized by scalpers.
 In terms of futures trading, the broker's usually act in their customer's best interest.
 A Futures brokerage just makes a little commission from costs when orders are effectively routed to the trade and filled or matched with others.

-The Dow Jones Futures are becoming increasingly popular with both newbie and experienced traders as they offer great opportunity for profit.
+The Dow Jones Futures charts are becoming increasingly popular with both newbie and experienced traders as they offer great opportunity for profit.
 It enables traders to begin with very small amounts risked and as more experience is gained they can increase risk and exposure to the market.

 Index Futures trading is also among the safest vehicles to trade in due to stringent SEC and NFA rules, which brokers are needed to stick by.